mvab/annotate_rsids_and_liftover/README.md

 *Output:*
 `refdata/dbSNP151_refdata_build38.txt`

-#### Data for Liftover
+#### Data for LiftOver

-Script to download chain files for liftover.
-Must specify the starting genome build (38 or 37).
+Download the chain files required for performing liftover; must specify the starting genome build (38 or 37).

 *To run:*